-2. Formative assessment scheme Summative assessment scheme Feedback on multiple choice quizzes.
-Feedback from peers, practice exercises The students have to take 15 minutes of presentation plus Q&A and feedback.
+- The students have to take 15 minutes of presentation plus Q&A and feedback.
 (30%) The topics are covering the core learning material and fixed in the first week (LO 1-2, 5-7).
 Evaluation criteria: 5 points for presentation style and quality of slideshow, 10 points for peer involvement, 15 points for content quality and how it addresses the topic.

-Feedback on group work solutions.
-The midterm examination(20%) consists of 40 minutes of exam takenin the computer room (only Faculty computers are allowed to be used), including 20 multi-choice questions for 20 points-20% in the topics discussed until that point.
-(LO 1-4) The final examination(50%) consists of 75 minutes of exam takenin the classroom, including multi- choice questions (30 pcs for 30 points-30%), and small essays related to a case-study (20 points converted to 20%).
-(LO 1-4,7) The midterm examination can be taken in the following lesson in case of absence, and the final examinationcan be taken in the examination period in case of absence.
-If any of the two exams should be retaken it isonly possible in the examination period.
-Seen examination 0% Unseen examination 70% Coursework (no examination) 30% 13.
-Timetabled examination required YES 14.
-Length of exam 40 minutes for the midterm, 75 minutes for the final examination
+- The midterm examination(20%)

+consists of 40 minutes of exam taken

+in the computer room (only Faculty

+computers are allowed to be used),

+including 20 multi-choice questions

+for 20 points-20% in the topics

+discussed until that point.
+(LO 1-4)

+- 3. The final examination(50%) consists of 75 minutes of exam taken in the classroom, including multichoice questions (30 pcs for 30 points-30%), and small essays related to a case-study (20 points converted to 20%).
+(LO 1-4,7)

+The midterm examination can be taken in the following lesson in case of absence, and the final examination can be taken in the examination period in case of absence.
+If any of the two exams should be retaken it is only possible in the examination period.

+Seen examination 0%

+Unseen examination 70%

+Coursework (no examination) 30%

+13. Timetabled examination YES

+required

+14. Length of exam 40 minutes for the midterm, 75 minutes for the final

+examination

 15. Learning materials

 Essential Essential reading

 Robbins, S. P., De Cenzo, D. & Coulter, M.

-(2017): Fundamentals of Management:

-Management Myths Debunked!, Prentice
+(2017): Fundamentals of Management: Management Myths Debunked!, Prentice

 Hall, 10 th edition, ISBN 9781292146942

-Recommended Recommended books
+Decemended Recommended books

+Recommended

 Robbins, S. P. & Coulter, M. (2012):

 Management.
 Prentice Hall, 11 th edition,

 ISBN 978-0-13-216384-2

 Robbins, S. P. (2016): Fundamentals of

 Management: Essential Concepts and

 Applications, Pearson, 10 th edition, ISBN:

 9780134237473

+3.33.3.3.3

-1. Module code: B20TVB02E
+1. Module code: B19TVB02E

 2. Title: SYSTEM OF TOURISM

 3. Credit points: 7

 4. Start term: Spring

 5. Module leader: Zoltán Raffay, Dr.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite

 Programme BSc in Tourism and Catering

 Level restrictions

-Other restrictions or requirements
+Other restrictions or

+requirements

-The aim of the course is to let students know the basic concepts and the system of tourism and to allow students to analyse the tendencies and trends of international anddomestic tourism.
+The aim of the course is to let students know the basic concepts and the system of tourism and to allow students to analyse the tendencies and trends of international and domestic tourism.